|

 understands as a fundamental truth that history is stories, and

-sometimes stories of history are disparaged by scholars as not being
+sometimes stories of history are disparaged by scholars as not

-sufficiently abstract," says Rosalind Rosenberg.
-"But
+being sufficiently abstract," says Rosalind Rosenberg.
+"But he's

-Jackson may be known for his populist approach, he's also a serious
+for his populist approach, he's also a serious scholar.
+Just as he

-scholar.
-Just as he was able to sell shoes back in Memphis, he knows
+was able to sell shoes back in Memphis, he knows how to sell a

 "Ken